Mirrorsymmetrie/Birthday-Card/README.md

 # Mirror
 Newbie here.
-I love scrabble.
-I want to learn how to code it to my prefered game style. im still learning.
+I want to learn how to code the things i wanted. im still learning.
 Hehe.